Compound engineering for the implementation phase

 Run rtk gain yourself to see the savings.
 On a working day it reports five-figure token totals, all context the agent never had to spend deciding which lines were signal.

-Bigger problems become tractable.
-A monorepo that used to overflow context on the second grep now stays addressable for a full debugging session.
-Refactors that touch ten files no longer require a planning phase to triage which files the agent is allowed to read first.
-Structural reads cut another order of magnitude off codebase exploration, so the ceiling on what fits in one conversation moves up, and the kind of task you can hand the agent moves with it.
+That changes what you can hand to the agent.
+A monorepo that used to overflow context on the second grep can stay addressable for a full debugging session.
+A refactor that touches ten files no longer needs a separate planning phase just to decide which files the agent is allowed to read.

 Two gotchas worth knowing